Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 Is saison beer really making a comeback in France?

 Absolutely!
 For a while, these kinds of beers weren’t as popular, kind of overshadowed by big, mass-produced lagers.
-But now, I’m seeing more and more French craft breweries bringing back these old-school farmhouse ales.
+But now, I’m seeing more and more craft breweries in France bringing back these old-school farmhouse ales.
 They’re putting their own spin on them, and it’s exciting to see them gain popularity again.

 What makes French saison different from Belgian saison?